DCotterill/halixia-hugo/content/ma/how-to-stay-active-165.md

 Get support to be active with a long-term health condition

 Help and support to be active with a long-term health condition.
-Understanding that everybody is unique and knowing when to be more active is just as important as accepting when you can’t.
+Understanding that everybody is unique and knowing when to be more active is just as important as accepting when you can’t be.

-Starting to become more active can be daunting, especially if you are managing a health condition.
+Becoming more active can be daunting, especially if you are managing a health condition.
 However, everyone can be active, no matter their age or physical condition.
-It’s completely free, and something we all have the power to start doing more of at any point in our lives.
+It’s completely free, and something we all have the power to start doing more of at any point in our life.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |